7th District Commissioner

 District 7 includes:

-He sits on the Finance Committee and is the Committee Vice Chairperson.
+He sits on the Personnel & Human Services Committee and is the Committee Chairperson.
 Commissioner Harrison also serves on the:

 - Local Emergency Planning Commission